BPS Lie algebras for totally negative 2-Calabi-Yau categories and nonabelian Hodge theory for stacks: Introduction

 \subsubsection{Mixed Hodge structures and refined invariants}

 The cohomological Hall algebra introduced in \cite{kontsevich2010cohomological}, as well as providing a mathematically rigorous approach to defining the BPS algebra, is a partial categorification of the BPS/DT invariants introduced and studied in \cite{joyce2011theory,kontsevich2008stability}.
 Donaldson--Thomas (DT) invariants were introduced in \cite{thomas2000holomorphic} via virtual fundamental classes, in order to provide enumerative invariants of moduli spaces of coherent sheaves on Calabi--Yau threefolds.
-It was subsequently realised \cite{behrend2009donaldson,joyce2011theory,szendroi2008thomas,joyce2007holomorphic,kontsevich2008stability,behrend2013motivic} that DT invariants could be assigned to much more general moduli stacks of objects in 3-Calabi--Yau categories, and that $q$-refinements of these invariants could be defined via the study of mixed Hodge structures on vanishing cycle cohomology, or the Hodge realisation of the naive Grothendieck group of varieties, in the framework of \cite{kontsevich2008stability}.
-In particular, in order to \textit{define} refined BPS invariants, or Hall algebras partially categorifying them, it is important to work in the category of mixed Hodge structures (or mixed Hodge modules for the relative CoHA), as opposed to underlying vector spaces or constructible complexes.
+It was subsequently realised \cite{behrend2009donaldson,joyce2011theory,szendroi2008thomas,joyce2007holomorphic,kontsevich2008stability,behrend2013motivic} that DT invariants could be assigned to much more general moduli stacks of objects in 3-Calabi--Yau categories, and that $q$-refinements of these invariants could be defined via the study of mixed Hodge structures on vanishing cycle cohomology, or the Hodge realisation of the motivic vanishing cycle, in the framework of \cite{kontsevich2008stability}.
+In particular, in order to \textit{define} refined BPS invariants, or Hall algebras partially categorifying them, it is important to work in the category of mixed Hodge structures (or mixed Hodge modules for the sheaf-theoretic CoHA), as opposed to underlying vector spaces or constructible complexes.
 In particular, the $q$-refinement is defined by replacing Euler characteristics throughout the theory with virtual Poincar\'e polynomials, recording the weights of mixed Hodge structures.
 For that reason we provide a lift of the CoHA theory to these richer categories.

 An added incentive for working at this level of refinement is that it means that we are able to use our results to study the weight filtration on the Borel--Moore homology of the Betti moduli stack appearing in nonabelian Hodge theory (see \S \ref{NAHT_intro} and \S \ref{NAHT_sec}).
+In this topic, the weight filtration on the Betti side is in general expected to be the counterpart of the perverse filtration on the Dolbeault side, as shown by the famous $\mathrm{P}=\mathrm{W}$ conjectures for moduli spaces \cite{de2012topology}, proven for smooth moduli spaces in \cite{maulik2022p,hausel2022p}, but still open for singular moduli spaces and stacks.